jaysylvester/citizen/README.md

       secure: false
     }

-The following sample login controller tells the server to set `username` and `passwordHash` cookies that never expire:
+The following sample login controller tells the server to set `username` and `passwordHash` cookies that expire in 20 minutes:

     // login controller